leangjia/blender_docs/manual/modeling/modifiers/generate/multiresolution.rst

 Operations
 ----------

+Unsubdivide
+   Rebuild a lower subdivision level of the current base mesh.

+Reshape
+   Copies vertex coordinates from another mesh.

+   To use it, first select a different mesh object with matching topology and vertex indices, then :kbd:`Shift` select the object you wish to copy vertex coordinates to, and click *Reshape*.

 Subdivide
    Adds another level of subdivision.

 Delete Higher
    Deletes all subdivision levels that are higher than the current one.
-Reshape
-   Copies vertex coordinates from another mesh.

-   To use it, first select a different mesh object with matching topology and vertex indices, then :kbd:`Shift` select the object you wish to copy vertex coordinates to, and click *Reshape*.

 Apply Base
    Modifies the original unsubdivided mesh to match the form of the subdivided mesh.

+Rebuild Subdivisions
+   Rebuilds all possible subdivisions levels to generate a lower resolution base mesh.
+   This is used to create an optimized multi resolution version of a pre-existing sculpt.
+   This option is only available when no subdivision level have been created through the modifier.

 Save External
    Saves displacements to an external ``.btx`` file.